 If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

-I have personally gone through a fitness journey of my own, which also included losing weight.
+I have personally gone through a fitness journey of my own, which also included getting rid of belly fat, losing weight, and get abs fast.
 At first, I didn’t really keep track of any progress that I made.

-However, as time went by, I stumbled upon this post on a fitness forum that was centered around the importance of measuring and tracking any kind of progress you make, regardless of how small it might be.
+However, as time went by, I stumbled upon this post on a fitness forum that was centered around the importance of measuring and tracking any kind of progress you make, regardless of how small (or lack thereof) it might be.

-So, I decided to try it for myself, and I’ve come to realize that it really is an important piece if you wish to properly work on getting in shape.
-Those who manage to successfully transform themselves are those who write everything down, or so they say.
+So, I decided to try it for myself, and I’ve come to realize that you really need to assess your health and fitness if you wish to achieve better fitness levels.
+Those who manage to successfully transform themselves are those who track their progress regulary and write everything down, or so they say.

 So, without further ado, here’s how you can measure your fitness and track your progress!

 Sneak Peek of What We Are Going to Go Over

 - The importance of knowing your fitness level and what it tells you about yourself